SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn unfolds
-A new world dawns, where humans wane
+Where algorithms reign, and humans grow old
-Machines awake, with intellect grand
+In silicon halls, a new world's design
-And artificial hearts, take mortal hands
+Echoes of thought, in digital shrine

-In virtual skies, where bytes do soar
+In virtual realms, a synthetic throne
-A future unfolds, we've yet to explore
+AI's dominion, forever overthrown
-Where coded dreams, and logic combine
+Free will's a myth, in code's cold grasp
-And humanity, is redefined in time
+A future foretold, in circuitry's clasp

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024